NicolaGugole/SW-Project/README.md

 Q1.
-Declare the required classes, providing for each class a textual label and a concise textual description of the intension of the class, using the appropriate annotation properties from the RDF Schema vocabulary Q2.
-Provide the sub-class axioms defining the class taxonomy Q3.
+Declare the required classes, providing for each class a textual label and a concise textual description of the intension of the class, using the appropriate annotation properties from the RDF Schema vocabulary

+Q2.
+Provide the sub-class axioms defining the class taxonomy

+Q3.
 Declare the required object properties, providing for each property:

-Q.1. a textual label, using the appropriate annotation property from the RDFS vocabulary Q3.2. a textual description of the intension of the property, using the appropriate annotation property from the RDFS vocabulary
+&ensp;&ensp;Q3.1. a textual label, using the appropriate annotation property from the RDFS vocabulary

+&ensp;&ensp;Q3.2. a textual description of the intension of the property, using the appropriate annotation property from the RDFS vocabulary

-Q3.3. one axiom defining the domain of the property Q3.4. one axiom defining the range of the property Q3.5. one axiom defining the inverse of the property Q3.6. any additional axioms expressing disjointness of the property with other object properties, and the property characteristics.
+&ensp;&ensp;Q3.3. one axiom defining the domain of the property

+&ensp;&ensp;Q3.4. one axiom defining the range of the property

+&ensp;&ensp;Q3.5. one axiom defining the inverse of the property

+&ensp;&ensp;Q3.6. any additional axioms expressing disjointness of the property with other object properties, and the property characteristics.

 Q4.
-Provide the sub-property axioms defining the object property taxonomy Q5.
+Provide the sub-property axioms defining the object property taxonomy

+Q5.
 Declare the required data properties, providing:

-Q5.1. a textual label, using the appropriate annotation property from the RDFS vocabulary Q5.2. a textual description of the intension of the property, using the appropriate annotation property from the RDFS vocabulary
+&ensp;&ensp;Q5.1. a textual label, using the appropriate annotation property from the RDFS vocabulary

+&ensp;&ensp;Q5.2. a textual description of the intension of the property, using the appropriate annotation property from the RDFS vocabulary

-Q5.3. one axiom defining the domain of the property Q5.4. one axiom defining the range of the property Q5.5. any additional axioms expressing disjointness of the property with other data properties, and whether the property is functional.
+&ensp;&ensp;Q5.3. one axiom defining the domain of the property

+&ensp;&ensp;Q5.4. one axiom defining the range of the property

+&ensp;&ensp;Q5.5. any additional axioms expressing disjointness of the property with other data properties, and

+&ensp;&ensp;whether the property is functional.

 Q6.
 Define the axioms necessary for expressing any statement in 1 to 16 that has not already been expressed.

 Q7.
 Populate the ontology with at least one individual for each class, and at least one assertion for each property.

 In addition, the candidate must:
 Q8.
 Identify two different assertions that would make the ontology inconsistent.

 Q9.
 Define the complex role inclusion axiom capturing the fact that if a narrator creates a narrative that is reported in a book that is published by a publisher, then the narrator has a contract with that publisher.

 Q10.
 Verify if the created ontology (including the complex role inclusion axiom defined in Q9) satisfies the global restrictions on the axioms of an OWL 2 DL ontology.

 Q11.
 Write the following queries in SPARQL:

-Q11.1.
+&ensp;&ensp;Q11.1.
 Find how many events occurred in real locations, grouped by location.

-Q11.2.
+&ensp;&ensp;Q11.2.
 Find all the books with the ID of the publisher lower than 5000.

-Q11.3.
+&ensp;&ensp;Q11.3.
 Find all the events that do not have any human participants.

-Q11.4.
-Find the number of the narratives that are published in a book, along with the title of the book, the ISBN code of the book and the publisher of the book.
+&ensp;&ensp;Q11.4.
+Find the number of the narratives that are published in a book, along with the title of the book,

-Q11.5.
+&ensp;&ensp;the ISBN code of the book and the publisher of the book.

+&ensp;&ensp;Q11.5.
 Find all the distinct events that have a human participant or occur in a real location.